matrixinfer-ai/kthena/docs/matrixinfer/docs/user-guide/multi-node-inference.md

   - soft: Soft constraint, tasks are deployed within the same HyperNode as much as possible.
 - **highestTierAllowed:** Used with hard mode, indicating the highest tier of HyperNode allowed for job deployment.
 This field is not required when mode is soft.

-You can run the follow command to see the `PodGroup` created by the matrixinfer base ob the `sample modelinfer`.
+You can run the follow command to see the `PodGroup` created by the matrixinfer base ob the `llama-multinode modelinfer`.

 ```sh
 kubectl get podgroup-0 -oyaml